MingxuanZhangPurdue/KGText2SQL/README.md

 ### Generate predictions

-Please use run the predict.py to generate predicted SQL queries.
+Please use run the predict.py to generate predicted SQL queries for a given question dataset.
 You can change the prompts in the predict.py file.

 ```bash
 python predict.py \